EatmonBIT1025/Data-representation-Hexadecimal-color-representation-/README.md

 The hexadecimal color #ab00ff has RGB values of R:171, G:0, B:255 and CMYK values of C:0.33, M:1, Y:0, K:0.
 Its decimal value is 11206911.
 its binary is 10101011, 00000000,11111111

+B. this color could be problematic for someone who is color blind and the interface is using multiple similar colors.
+The way color blind people see this color should be considered when using with combination of the colors they may be able to see.